-Gianforte will plead guilty to assault on reporter, official says
+Gianforte pleads guilty to assault in incident with reporter

 Jacobs accepted the apology.

-"I have accepted Mr. Gianforte's apology and his willingness to take responsibility for his actions and statements," Jacobs said in a statement.
-"I hope the constructive resolution of this incident reinforces for all the importance of respecting the freedom of the press and the First Amendment and encourages more civil and thoughtful discourse in our country."
+Jacobs was present and made a statement in the courtroom.
+Gianforte later asked if he could address Jacobs directly and apologized again.

+"I just want to say I'm sorry and if and when you're ready, I look forward to sitting down with you in DC," he said.

-During their encounter at Gianforte's campaign headquarters in Bozeman last month, Jacobs had been asking the then-candidate about the Republican health care plan when the alleged assault took place.
+During their encounter at Gianforte's campaign headquarters in Bozeman last month, Jacobs had been asking the then-candidate about the Republican health care plan when the assault took place.

 Gianforte's campaign initially blamed the altercation on Jacobs' "aggressive behavior" and offered a version of events at odds with an audio recording and witness accounts.

-In his letter, Gianforte stated: "I had no right to respond the way did to your legitimate question about healthcare policy.
+In his letter, Gianforte stated: "I had no right to respond the way did to your legitimate question about health care policy.
 You were doing your job."

+Throughout the proceedings, Rich said he was trying to give Gianforte the same sentence he would give anyone who plead guilty to attacking someone unprovoked.